What is MySQL?

 For more information and related downloads for MySQL Server and other MySQL products, please visit http://www.mysql.com.

 We also from time to time publish special MySQL Server images that contain experimental features.
-Please take a look at the MySQL Docker image list to see what is available.

 How to Use the MySQL Images

 Downloading the server image in a separate step is not strictly necessary; however, performing this before you create your Docker container ensures your local image is up to date.